MNegus/droplet-impact-plate/README.md

 output of the Basilisk scripts are in a general form that any data analysis toolset can be used.

+# A mathematical note on coordinates and time
+These simulations take place within an axisymmetric framework with coordinates (r, z).
+In Basilisk, the axisymmetric coordinates are given by x = z, y = r, so within the code keep in mind that, counter-intuitively, the vertical direction is given by x and the radial by y.

+In addition, the time coordinates in the paper are scaled such that t = 0 at the time of impact.
+Within the simulations, the droplet is initialised at a height given by `INITIAL_DROP_HEIGHT` at `t = 0`, so the impact time is at `t = INITIAL_DROP_HEIGHT`.
+This means when comparing the computational and analytical solutions, the computational time will need to be adjusted by this amount.

 # Tutorial
 Below we give a brief tutorial as to how to run a simulation.
 Although not strictly